 Stockinette stitch is also called: plain knit, jersey.
-This is the most commonly used pattern in knitting.
-It is simple to make:
+This pattern is most often used in knitting.
+It's easy to do.

 Row 1: all knits;